 - Electric breast pump.
 The most powerful option, many electric pumps allow for double pumping, which not only cuts pump time in half, it also stimulates more milk production (filling containers quickly and making the pumping process even speedier).
 The downside to going electric?
-It may produce more milk than you need if you do not plan to pump regularly, and high-grade electric pumps tend to be more pricey than battery-operated or smaller pumps.
+It may produce more milk than you need if you do not plan to pump regularly, and high-grade electric pumps tend to be more expensive than battery-operated or smaller pumps.
 For these reasons, many women choose to rent these pumps from hospitals, pharmacies, or La Leche groups, while others borrow them from friends.

-- Manual breast pump.
+Manual breast pump.
 These hand-operated pumps, which are less expensive but more time-intensive than electric or battery-operated pumps, come in several models, including a syringe pump and a trigger-operated pump.
 Syringe and trigger-operated pumps are simple to use, moderate in price, portable, and easy to clean.
 Syringe, or piston-style, pumps allow for controlled pressure and less discomfort, while many trigger or lever-operated pumps allow for one-handed pumping.

 Make yourself comfortable before you begin pumping.
 Sit with your shoulders relaxed and back supported.
-Have everything you need, including water, a book, a snack, within reach.
-Relax to help your milk “let-down.”
-Many women find that their milk lets down when they think about their baby or look at a picture of their baby while pumping.
-Try breast massage or warm compresses on the breasts before pumping. sSome women gently stimulate the nipple before using the pump.
-Moisten the breast before placing the shield on the breast to create a seal.
+Make sure you have everything you need, including water, a book, or a snack, that you may want while pumping within your immediate reach.
+Relax, this helps your milk “let-down.”
+Many women find that their milk lets down when they think about their baby, hear a baby cry or even look at a picture of their baby while pumping.
+Try breast massage or warm compresses on the breasts before pumping.
+Some women gently stimulate the nipple before using the pump.
+Moisten the breast with clean water before placing the shield on the breast to create a seal.
 Double pumping (pumping both breast at the same time) is effective for mothers who have limited time available for pumping breaks.
 This option can cut pumping time in half and some believe that milk production is stimulated more effectively.

-Position the Pump on the Breast Center the breast shield over the nipple so the nipple can move in and out without rubbing against the sides.
+Center the breast shield over the nipple so the nipple can move in and out without rubbing against the sides.
 Lean forward a bit and turn the pump on.
 If using an electric pump, always begin pumping with the suction regulator on minimum.
-The pump should be slow and low.
-We don’t want the pump to be at too high of a suction or too high of a speed.
+The pump should run slow and low.
+We don’t want the pump to be at too high of suction or too high of a speed.